sharetribe/flex-docs/src/docs/cookbook/cookbook-data-model/extend-listing-data-in-ftw/index.md

 ---
-title: How to extend listing data in FTW
+title: Extend listing data in FTW
-slug: how-to-extend-listing-data-in-ftw
+slug: extend-listing-data-in-ftw
 updated: 2019-05-02
-category: guides
+category: cookbook-data-model
 ingress:
   This guide describes how to use use extended data to expand the listing data model in Flex Template for Web (FTW).